 Essentially, MRP helps you plan what you need to purchase or produce to make sure manufacturing can meet demand efficiently.
 Like ERP, it helps you optimize your production processes, focusing on inventory forecasting and material management.

-1. Integrated Solutions vs. Stand-alone Software
+1. Integrated solutions vs. stand-alone software

 MRP software tends to be a stand-alone application that specifically addresses your manufacturing needs.
 While many of these solutions deliver their proposed benefits, the data in the system will remain separate from the rest of the organization.

-2. Scope of Functionality
+2. Scope of functionality

 An ERP solution eliminates those systems and gives you one place to manage it all.
 You’ll notice that most modern ERP solutions include MRP as a component of the larger system, so you can still reap the benefits of MRP without needing a stand-alone system.

-3. User Groups
+3. User groups

 There’s an obvious benefit here that all your teams have easy access to information from other areas of the organization, allowing them to do their jobs more effectively.
 But it also simplifies employee onboarding and training because you have one main system to train on.
 It may not seem significant, but with a single integrated system, your processes will be much simpler and your people will get up-to-speed faster.

-4. System Cost
+4. System cost

-But we’d encourage you to consider your needs over the long-term as well – an MRP system might make sense right now, but will it be enough in 5 years?
-An ERP solution gives you much more flexibility, so you can add functionality and continued value over time.
+But we’d encourage you to consider your needs over the long-term as well – an MRP system might make sense right now, but will it be enough in five years?
+ERP software gives you much more flexibility, so you can add functionality and continued value over time.
 The same can’t be said for MRP.